sush182004/student_dashboard/README.md

 ### Backend will run at: http://localhost:5000.

 ## Frontend setup
-cd ../frontend
+cd ../frontend.
-npm install
+npm install.
-npm start
+npm start.
-### Frontend will run at: http://localhost:3000
+### Frontend will run at: http://localhost:3000.

 .